ExciteEfect13/docker-classic-server/README.md

 ## Usage

-First - to reduce initial start times - pull all Docker containers required by
+Copy `.env.dist` to `.env` and cutomize the settings to your liking or leave them as is for default behaviour.

-executing:
+To reduce initial start times  pull all Docker containers required by executing:

 ```bash
 docker-compose pull